QEStudios/blog/content/2025-05-19-environode-network-introduction.md

 ---
 title: Environode Network Introduction
 description: This blog post discusses my ongoing Environode project.
-Note that as this project is not in a completed state yet, some things may change and not everything is set in stone.
+Since it's still a work in progress, some things may change, as nothing is fully set in stone.
 date: 2025-05-19
 draft: true
 taxonomies: